djcas9/komanda/README.md

 * Import issues, wiki articles etc.
 * [insert your ideas here] - Open an issue and i'll get to work.

+# WTF are script codes?

-Not a developer? no worries, it's stil a great client.
+Not a developer? no worries, It's stil a great client!

+* Themable
+* Clean & Simple
+* Performant (pretty much - still working on making this better)

 # BETA